ssbc/ssb-meta-feeds-spec/README.md

 ```

 In order for existing applications to know that the existing feed
-supports meta feeds, a special message of type `metafeed/announce`
+supports metafeeds, a special message of type `metafeed/announce`
 is created on the `main` feed (notice this is JSON, because the
  main feed is not in Bendy Butt):